A neural recommender system leveraging transfer learning for property prediction of ionic liquids: Methodology

 \subsubsection{Pre-training phase}

 In the pre-training phase, a neural recommender system is developed to learn property-specific structural embeddings for ILs, as shown in \autoref{fig:nrs_architecture}.
 Cations and anions are provided as index-based inputs, which are mapped to the target property at fixed temperature and pressure (\SI{298}{\kelvin} and \SI{1}{\bar}) to learn latent vectors of dimension 100, representing structural embeddings for each ion.
 The embedding vectors for cation and anion are independently processed through a dense neural block resembling a residual network (ResNet) architecture \citep{targ2016resnet}.
 Each block consists of a series of dense layers with varying number of neurons selected from [100, 200, 300], followed by dropout (rate = 0.05) and element-wise addition layers.
 The outputs of the individual cation and anion pathways are then concatenated to form a combined latent representation.
-This concatenated vector is further passed through two additional fully connected layers, the first with a neuron size selected from [50, 100, 200, 400], and the second with half the number of neurons of the preceding layer.
+The concatenated vector is subsequently passed through two additional fully connected layers, as one layer is found to be insufficient, the first with a number of neurons selected from [50, 100, 200, 400], and the second with half the number of neurons of the preceding layer.
 Rectified Linear Unit (ReLU) activation functions are applied to all dense layers, while the output layer remains activation-free to prevent range constraints on predicted values.
-The model is trained using the Adam optimizer with a learning rate of 0.001.
+The model is trained using the Adam optimizer \citep{kingma2014adam} with a learning rate of 0.001.